 A playhouse for the kids is a fun DIY that starts with a large cardboard box.
 This is a great family project that inspires awesome pretend play.

-A cozy little house is an invitation to play that is hard for any toddler or preschooler to resist!
+This cozy little house is hard to resist!
+It’s an invitation to play any toddler or preschooler will love.

 Cardboard box playhouse